polmes/keplerian-toolkit/README.md

 ```
 python -m venv .venv && source .venv/bin/activate
-pip install . # or .[dev] for testing dependencies
+pip install -v . # or .[dev] for testing dependencies
 ```

 ### Using the Python Module